drpott/trigger35/README.md

 # trigger35 using Python 3.x
+* network automation based on trigger
-network automation using trigger and python 3.x for me
+* converted trigger to run on python 3.x
+* deleted some functions from original project (don't use ACLs, change mgmt etc..)

 ## Technologies and requirements
 Project is created with: